janschill/uni-software_architecture/reconstruction/schi/report/report.md

 - `ProxyObject`
 - `KeyGenerator`

+The information from the evolutionary process only supports the previous made statements about complexity in `activerecord`.
+Figure 8 and 9 both have it as the the most active component by far.
+Figure 10 also shows that `activerecord` has its share in all components or that it is at least changed a lot.
+Interesting is that `actiontext` and `actionmailbox` do not have their strongest coupling to `activerecord`, which hints at not having any relations to the database helper component and being independet from it.

 ## Conclusion

 The reconstruction of Rails framework using the Symphony approach has been more or less successful.
-Doing the reconstruction with the purpose of gaining insights without working with stakeholders or system experts was not completely Symphony conform, but did not block the process of the reconstruction.
+Doing the reconstruction with the purpose of gaining insights without working with stakeholders or system experts was not completely Symphony conform but did not block the process of the reconstruction.
 The reconstruction was though somewhat blocked by not being able to extract classes from the files in the Rails project.
-The reason for not being successful in this regard is that it was not trivial to extract the correct namespaces and classes of a file, as Ruby uses the off-side rule and modules are only used for namespacing code and the class key word then actual indicates if the file contains a class.
+The reason for not being successful in this regard is that it was not trivial to extract the correct namespaces and classes of a file, as Ruby uses the off-side rule and modules are only used for *namespacing* code and the class key word then actual indicates if the file contains a class.
 If that would have been successful the next challenge would have been to find the dependencies of the classes to others, usually Ruby uses `require` to load files.
-Rails on the other hand has its own dependency loader, which uses another function from Ruby's kernel, calleed `autoload`, which has multiple implementations to support eager loading for example.
+Rails on the other hand has its own dependency loader, which uses another function from Ruby's kernel, called `autoload`, which has multiple implementations to support eager loading for example.
 This `autoload` function is smart enough to find the correct file, by only giving it the class name.
 The usage of this class then would need to be tracked in all files, in order to construct a class diagram.
-This is very unfortunate and a lot of time was spent to first understand this and then find a solution.
+This is very unfortunate, and a lot of time was spent to first understand this and then find a solution.
 The final solution to use a dependency graph between the different Rails components, based on their loading from the `.gemspec` file was still satisfiable to some degree.
-The knowledge aquired through the static analysis of the complexity of the different components yielded great results as it shows, which of the components are complex and experience a lot of work, based on the number of modifications on them.
+The knowledge acquired through the static analysis of the complexity of the different components yielded great results as it shows, which of the components are complex and experience a lot of work, based on the number of modifications on them.
 The modifications found from the evaluation in the evolutionary analysis of the git history was also valuable.
 Firstly, as just mentioned, the visible number of modifications on the components, but also their average complexity let to believe that some components are more complicated as others.
 Secondly figuring out through logical coupling that some components change rather often together shows how tightly the framework is coupled together, even though it might not seem in the beginning from the lack of dependency on each other.